Where to Eat the Best Paella in Seville (6 Top Restaurants)

 Different types of paella and rice dishes

-There are different types of paella – made with vegetables, meat, seafood or meat and seafood.
+There are different types of paella, made with vegetables, meat, seafood, or a combination of the three.
 However, there is much more than paella.
-Depending on the cooking method, you’ll come across different types of rice dishes – some of them are very similar to the traditional paella.
+Depending on the cooking method, you’ll find different types of rice dishes, some very similar to traditional paella.

 The most common paellas and rice dishes are: